lightning/bolts/02-peer-protocol.md

   - MUST set `funding_feerate_perkw` to the feerate for this transaction
   - If it requires the receiving node to only use confirmed inputs:
     - MUST set `require_confirmed_inputs`
+  - if is accepting a `option_will_fund` offer from the peer's `node_announcement`:
+    - MUST set `requested_sats` to the amount of sats they are requesting the peer contribute to the channel in their `funding_satoshi`
+    - MUST set `blockheight` to the blockheight to be used to calculate the commitment transaction accepter's CLTV encumbrance

 The receiving node:
   - MAY fail the negotiation if:
     - the `locktime` is unacceptable
     - the `funding_feerate_perkw` is unacceptable
+    - if the `option_will_fund` tlv is present and:
+        - the `blockheight` is considered too far in the past or future
   - MUST fail the negotiation if:
     - `require_confirmed_inputs` is set but it cannot provide confirmed inputs